tedbrunell/ManPageChat/README.md

 # ManPageChat
-This is just a simple LLM AI Chat Bot leveraging Retrieval Augmented Generation (RAG).
+This is just a simple Artificial Intelligence (AI) Large Language Model (LLM) Chat Bot leveraging Retrieval Augmented Generation (RAG).
 It is still in Jupyter Notebook form (sorry, no GUI yet).

 ## Assumptions
 The script assumes that you have Ollama running somewhere with the Mistral:Instruct LLM loaded.
 I used OpenShift AI to create the notebook and host Ollama in the OpenShift environment.